Botrixai89/BotRix-dashboard/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## License
+## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.

-## Support
+## 🆘 Support

+For support and questions:
-For support, email support@botrixai.com or create an issue in this repository.
+- Create an issue in the repository
+- Check the documentation
+- Review the test pages for debugging

+## 🔄 Version History

+- **v0.1.0**: Initial release with core chatbot functionality
+- Features: Bot builder, chat API, widget integration, basic analytics
+- Upcoming: Advanced flow builder, team collaboration, enhanced analytics

+---

+**BotRix Dashboard** - Building the future of conversational AI, one bot at a time. 🤖✨